How Can Social Media Listening Increase Customer Advocacy?

 Aim for UGC

 To take it up a notch, incentivize user-generated content in the first place.
 Run advocacy campaigns asking your audience for reviews, testimonials, or product photos.
-Make it fun with contests and hashtag challenges focused on creativity.
+Make it fun with social media giveaways and contests, or hashtag challenges focused on creativity.
 Then, re-share the best community submissions far and wide.
 You could even attach discounts or free products to spark excitement.

 The goal here is to let advocates know you notice and value them.
-Social listening helps you easily spot your best brand cheerleaders already talking about you.
-Then, use that intel to feature them prominently across channels – from email newsletters to website testimonials.
+Social listening helps you easily spot the brand cheerleaders who are already talking about you.
+Use that intel to feature them prominently across channels – from email newsletters to website testimonials.

 4. Gain Insight into Competitor Tactics

-Learn what offerings, campaigns, or initiatives spark conversation among their audiences and see what fans ask them.
+Social listening is also a way to spy on competitors.
+Tune into their branded hashtags and keywords.
+Learn what offerings, campaigns, or initiatives spark conversation among their audiences.
+See what fans ask them.
 This helps identify strengths and weaknesses to capitalize on.

 You can also gauge sentiment towards competitor brands over time.
 Track whether new product launches generate excitement or fall flat.
 Monitor how crises play out in the court of public opinion and analyze ups and downs to sharpen your own approach.